18F/data-inventory/README.md

 * Review Open Issues.
 * Request metadata changes from Cindy.
 * Review current metadata records for potential updates.
+* Look at data.gov to review how the entries resolve.
 * Think through recent releases - are there any new records that need creating?
 * Ping team in #general-talk to ask for any updates.
 * Look at upcoming releases and try to coordinate the data rollout to include posting.